Nabilphysics/ros2/part12_Brodcast_TF_with_RobotStatePublisher.md

 ```
 ros2 run rviz2 rviz2 -d ~/urdf_config.rviz
 ```
-Note: Before starting rviz you need to run joint_state_publisher and joint_state_publisher_gui from previous section.
+Note: Before starting rviz you need to run joint_state_publisher and joint_state_publisher_gui from the previous section.

 ## Create a Robot Description Package to Install URDF
 from home directory